CeeCeeJay10/BAN502-PredictiveAnalytics/README.md

 # BAN502-PredictiveAnalytics
 BAN 502 Course Files

-Initial file to understand Github features
+Initial repository created to practice using Github and understand its features.